 Part 1.
 Discover Amphora & Shipwrecks in the Underwater Port of Sanitja (Menorca, Spain)

-Over the past nine years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
-We have discovered 18 Roman shipwrecks with cargo, including amphoras, and more than 10 anchors from different time periods.
+Over the past eight years, The Underwater School in Archaeology has researched the ancient port of Sanitja via an intensive survey program.
+We have discovered 18 Roman shipwrecks with cargo, including amphora, and more than 10 anchors from different time periods.

 There will be a minimum of 12 immersions focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
 The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as the associated cargo including amphora and anchors.